By John Turney

 Gary Jeter was what we'd consider the "All-Pro" DPR.
 He had 11 sacks, playing in a 4-man line he'd play either RDE or RDT or in a 3 man nickel he'd play RDE.
 Seattle's Randy Edwards had 10.5 sacks, taking the spot from Mike Fanning as the inside rusher.

 Two usual subjects, George Martin and Greg Townsend both had 10 sacks (neither started a game) and Jumpy Geathers had 6.5 as an inside player.

 Fred Dean finished with just 3.5 sacks and found himself without a job in 1986 as his role was filled by rookie Charles Haley who had 12 sacks.

 Greg Townsend had 11.5, Geathers had 9, Gary Jeter had 8 sacks and Saint Frank Warren had 7.5 and Kevin Greene had 7 to round out the top six of non-starters (fewer than 5 starts) sack list.

-We can see there there are names that embraced the role and were successfull year-in and year-out.
+We can see there are names that embraced the role and were successful year-in and year-out.

 Rufus Porter who was the right DE in the Seahawks 4-man line and he had 10.5 sacks in the role.
 Atlanta's Marcus Cotton had 9 in a similar role.